Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsubsection{Transition}

-Within about one minute and a half after the administration of the anesthetics, a transition in the patterns of the vertices intermediation degree was observed.
-The pattern found in the awake state was not observed anymore, giving place to a different pattern that prevailed while the monkey was anesthetized.
-The transition between the two distinct patterns happened in approximately 40 to 50 seconds (see Fig.7 J - Q).
+About one minute and a half after administering the anesthetics, there was a transition in the patterns of the vertices intermediation degree.
+The pattern observed in the awake state was no longer present, being replaced by a different pattern that predominated while the monkey was anesthetized.
+The transition between the two patterns occurred in approximately 40 to 50 seconds (see \hyperlink{FIGURE7}{$Figure \cdot 7$, \mbox{Sub-Figures J - Q)}.}